taitulism/draggable/README.md

 For extra convenience, anything that contains `start`, `ing` or `stop`/`end`/`drop` will match its respective event.
 For example, you can use `dragging`/`moving`/`swiping` - all are aliases for the `pointermove` event.

 ### **.destroy()**
-Kills the `Draggable` instance for good, unbinds event listeners, releases element references.
+Kills the `Draggables` instance for good, unbinds event listeners, releases element references.
 Once destroyed, an instance cannot be revived.
 Use it when the context element is removed from the DOM.